CIRALabs/ietf-anima-smarkaklink/anima-smartpledge.md

 self-signed PKIX certificate.
-The private key part remains always on the smartpledge, but like other secondary device keys, should be encrypted for backup purposes.
-[EDNOTE: any references to Apple or Android APIs/specifications here?]
+The private key part remains always on the smartpledge, but like other secondary device keys, should be encrypted for backup purposes. {EDNOTE: any references to Apple or Android APIs/specifications here?}

 QRkey:
 : a unique, raw ECDSA or EdDSA key pair generated in (or for) the adolescent router